lachlandeer/project_animals/paper.md

 # Conclusion

 This is the fancy pancy conclusion to our paper.
 We demonstrated the coolness of specific animals in a variety of settings.
+Koalas are particularly cool.